Women in the Victorian era: Working-class domestic life

 Domestic life for a working-class family was far less comfortable.
 Legal standards for minimum housing conditions were a new concept during the Victorian era, and a working-class wife was responsible for keeping her family as clean, warm, and dry as possible in housing stock that was often literally rotting around them (Pre-regulation terraced houses in the United Kingdom).
 In London, overcrowding was endemic in the slums inhabited by the working classes.
 (See Life and Labour of the People in London.)
 Families living in single rooms were not unusual.
 The worst areas had examples such as 90 people crammed into a 10-room house, or 12 people living in a single room (7 feet 3 inches by 14 feet).
 Rents were exorbitant; 85 percent of working-class households in London spent at least one-fifth of their income on rent, with 50 percent paying one-quarter to one-half of their income on rent.
-The poorer the neighborhood, the higher the rents in absolute terms, a fact that confused Adam Smith.
+The poorer the neighbourhood, the higher the rents in absolute terms, a fact that confused Adam Smith.
 Rents in the Old Nichol area near Hackney, per cubic foot, were five to eleven times higher than rents in the fine streets and squares of the West End of London.
 The owners of the slum housing included peers, churchmen, and investment trusts for estates of long-deceased members of the upper classes.

 Domestic chores for women without servants meant a great deal of washing and cleaning.
 Coal-dust from stoves (and factories) was the bane of the Victorian woman's housekeeping existence.
 Carried by wind and fog, it coated windows, clothing, furniture and rugs.
-Washing clothing and linens would usually be done one day a week, scrubbed by hand in a large zinc or copper tub, which was believed to promote sanitation and keep away demonic influences.
+Laundry would usually be done one day a week, scrubbed by hand in a large zinc or copper tub, which was believed to promote sanitation and keep away demonic influences.
 Some water would be heated and added to the wash tub, and perhaps a handful of soda to soften the water.
 Curtains were taken down and washed every fortnight; they were often so blackened by coal smoke that they had to be soaked in salted water before being washed.
 Scrubbing the front wooden doorstep of the home every morning was also an important chore to maintain respectability.